Wytamma/write-the/README.md

 ## Roadmap

+The main goal for write-the is to develop a generic module system document, test, and optimise code in any language in a reliable and repatable way.

-For a detailed project roadmap, including planned features, improvements, and milestones, please see our Project Timeline.
+For a detailed project roadmap, including planned features, improvements, and milestones, please see our Project Timeline (TBD).

 ## Contributing
 We welcome contributions from the community.
 If you would like to contribute to Write-The, please follow these steps: